jawngee/slay-q/packages/slay-q-server/README.md

-# packageName
+# Slay Q Server

 [![npm version][npm-version-src]][npm-version-href]
 [![npm downloads][npm-downloads-src]][npm-downloads-href]
 [![bundle][bundle-src]][bundle-href]
 [![Codecov][codecov-src]][codecov-href]

-This is my package description.
+This is the server component of [Slay Q](https://www.npmjs.com/package/@slay-pics/slay-q).

+This is a thin wrapper around [Graphile Worker](https://worker.graphile.org) which is doing all of the heavy lifting.

 ## Usage